xixiaofinland/sf.nvim/README.md

 ## ✨ Features

+In a nutshell, All features are supplied via the list of `Sf.*` functionalities in [init.lua](./lua/sf/init.lua).
+You can surf the code comments as the manual or `:h sf.nvim`, which is auto-generated from those comments.

+All the features are categorized as:

 - 🔥 Apex/Lwc/Aura: push, retrieve, create
 - 💻 Integrated term
 - 😎 File diff: local v.s. org